RHYM 2022-23 Registration:https://forms.gle/Uv1814y1AwuXZLXM6

 Leadership and Service Council (grades 9 to 12): Council members continue to develop leadership skills and serve as peer leaders, organize and participate in service projects (including a summer mission trip for older members), and serve as the youth advisory group to the youth minister and pastoral council.
 Members of the council are encouraged to serve as Jr. RHYM team leaders.
 Leadership and Service Council Members may be nominated for the council after completing an active year of RHYM and fulfilling all RHYM commitments.
 In addition to attendance at the Council meetings and retreat/training days, council members must have the desire to serve and seek justice as well as a commitment to the RHYM program, the life of the parish and Sacramental life.

 RHYM Choir (grades 6 to 12).
 The RHYM Choir consists of vocalists (with the possibility of instrumentalists).
 Young people in this group learn about music in prayer and liturgy as they prepare songs and lead music at Masses, prayer services, and youth meetings.
-Practices are held on one Tuesday per month at 6:30.
 Participation in the group requires a commitment to scheduled practices, Masses, and prayer services throughout the year.

 RHYM Music Ensemble (grades 9 to college aged young adults).
 The RHYM Ensemble encourages young people to use their musical talents to make decisions and be involved in liturgy and prayer in our parish.
 This group learns about liturgy planning and helps to plan and lead the music for several Masses, prayer services and meetings during the year.
-Practices are held on Sunday evenings at 6pm.
 Members complete one year in RHYM Choir prior to becoming a member of the Ensemble and they must be commitment to the scheduled practices, Masses, and prayer services throughout the year.

-Throughout the year, RHYM-ithians have the opportunity to attend a variety of experiences including Kingdom Bound, NCYC, parish and diocesan retreats.
+Throughout the year, RHYM-ithians have the opportunity to attend a variety of experiences including Kingdom Bound and parish retreats.